aratipradhan/Conditional-statement-and-loops/README.md

 # Conditional statement and Loops

-Some programs using if,if-else, nested if statements and while and for loop
+Some programs using if,if-else, nested if statements while and for loop